cs1302uga/cs1302-api-app/README.md

 ### API Access (100 points)

-Your app must combine two APIs in a meaningful way as described above.
+Your app must directly access each API using HTTP requests as described above.

 ### User-Friendly Experience (10 points)